Election ink

-Electoral ink, indelible ink, electoral stain or phosphoric ink is a semi-permanent ink or dye that is applied to the forefinger (usually) of voters during elections in order to prevent electoral fraud such as double voting.
-It is an effective method for countries where identification documents for citizens are not always standardised or institutionalised.
-One of the more common election ink compositions is based on silver nitrate, which can produce a stain lasting several weeks.
-It was first used during the 1962 Indian general election, in Mysore State, now the modern-day state of Karnataka.
+Electoral ink, indelible ink, electoral stain or phosphoric ink is a semi-permanent ink or dye that is applied to the finger of voters (usually the index finger) during elections in order to prevent electoral fraud such as double voting.
+It is used in countries where voter identity documents were not standardised or institutionalised.
+One of the more common ink is based on silver nitrate, which can produce a stain lasting several weeks.
+It was first used during the 1962 general election in India.
+The ink was developed by the National Physical Laboratory of India, a research institute under the Ministry of Science and Technology of India, and manufactured by Mysore Paints and Varnish Ltd. It is exported to more than 30 countries.

 Application

-Electoral stain is used as an effective security feature to prevent double voting in elections.
-Ink is normally applied to the left hand index finger, especially to the cuticle where it is almost impossible to remove quickly.
-Ink may be applied in a variety of ways, depending on circumstance and preference.
-The most common methods are via dipping bottles with sponge inserts, bottles with brush applicators, spray bottles, and marker pens.
+Electoral stain is a practical security feature to prevent double voting in elections.
+Ink is typically applied to the left-hand thumb, over the nail and finger in a straight line, especially to the cuticle, where it is almost impossible to remove quickly.
+In some countries, like Sri Lanka, the ink is applied on the little finger on the left hand.
+Ink may be applied in various ways, depending on circumstance and preference.
+The most common methods are dipping bottles with sponge inserts, bottles with brush applicators, spray bottles, and marker pens.

 Composition

 Electoral stain typically contains a pigment for instant recognition, a silver nitrate which stains the skin on exposure to ultraviolet light, leaving a mark that is impossible to wash off and is only removed as external skin cells are replaced.
-Industry standard electoral inks contain 10%, 14% or 18% silver nitrate solution, depending on the length of time the mark is required to be visible.
-Although normally water-based, electoral stains occasionally contain a solvent such as alcohol to allow for faster drying, especially when used with dipping bottles, which may also contain a biocide to ensure bacteria are not transferred from voter to voter.
-Silver chloride can be easily removed by hydroxides, hence other photosensitive pigmentation needs to be added.
+Industry-standard electoral inks contain 10%, 14%, or 18% silver nitrate solution, depending on when the mark must be visible.
+Although usually water-based, electoral stains occasionally contain a solvent such as alcohol to allow for faster drying, primarily when used with dipping bottles, which may include a biocide to ensure bacteria are not transferred from voter to voter.
+Hydroxides can easily remove silver chloride.
+Hence, other photosensitive pigmentation needs to be added.
 Silver nitrate can cause a condition called argyria, although this requires frequent or extreme exposure.

 Longevity

-Election stain typically stays on skin for 72–96 hours, lasting 2 to 4 weeks on the fingernail and cuticle area.
-The election ink used puts a permanent mark on the cuticle area which only disappears with the growth of new nail.
-It can take up to 4 months for the stain to be replaced completely by new nail growth.
-Stain with concentrations of silver nitrate higher than 18% have been found to have no added effect on stain longevity, as silver nitrate does not have a photosensitive reaction with live skin cells.
+Election stain typically stays on skin for 72–96 hours, lasting two to four weeks on the fingernail and cuticle area.
+The election ink used puts a permanent mark on the cuticle area, which only disappears with the growth of the new nail.
+It can take up to four months for the stain to be replaced completely by new nail growth.
+Stains with concentrations of silver nitrate higher than 18% have been found to have no added effect on stain longevity, as silver nitrate does not have a photosensitive reaction with live skin cells.
 This means that the stain will fade as new skin grows.
 Silver nitrate is an irritant and is used as a cauterizing agent at concentrations of 25% or higher.